 - Hormonal changes such as pregnancy

-It is important that your dentist and hygienist are aware of any of these symptoms and risk factors that you may have so they can pay the required diligence to your gum health.
+Your dentist and hygienist must be aware of any of these symptoms and risk factors that you may have so they can pay the required diligence to your gum health.

 In healthy teeth, the space (sulcus) between the gum and tooth is less than 3mm deep and can be fairly easily cleaned by flossing and brushing.
 In Periodontal Disease this groove deepens (to 4 mm or more) to form a pocket that collects more plaque bacteria.
 These bacteria, which are difficult to remove from the pocket by normal brushing and flossing, produce toxins that lead to the breakdown of the tissue and bone anchoring the teeth.
 Over time, the pocket deepens and the tooth becomes loose and will eventually fall out.